 In this section we give an overview of the scattering simulations and show some example results.
 51 sizes of plate type 1 (hexagonal plate) and 18 sizes of large plate aggregates for 35 frequencies and 3 temperatures were simulated.
 The simulations were conducted on DKRZ's (Deutsches Klimarechenzentrum) supercomputer Mistral.
-This took about $1.6 \cdot 10^6$ core hours on Intel Xeon E5-2695V4 processors with a clock rate of $2.1\,\mathrm{GHz}$.
+This took about $1.6 \cdot 10^6$ core hours on Intel Xeon E5-2695V4 processors with a clock rate of 2.1 GHz.
 The amount of data of the scattering calculations is huge.
-Whereas the scattering matrix $Z{\mathrm{tro}}(\Theta)$ for total random orientation depends on one angle, the scattering matrix $Z{\mathrm{aro}}(\theta{inc},\theta_s,\phi_s)$ for azimuthal random orientation depends on three angles.
+Whereas the scattering matrix $Z{\rm tro}(\Theta)$ for total random orientation depends on one angle, the scattering matrix $Z{\rm aro}(\theta{inc}, \theta_s, \phi_s)$ for azimuthal random orientation depends on three angles.
 Furthermore, the tilt angle β adds an additional dimension.
 This leads to an up to three orders of magnitude larger amount of data.
 To reduce the computational time, the residual relative norm, which is the stopping criterion of ADDA's iterative solver, was set to 10^{-2} following Eriksson et al. (2018).
-The Mueller and the scattering matrices for a given incidence angle were represented in a truncated spherical harmonics series. with an accuracy of 0.5% to reduce the amount of data.
-Even then, the total size of the data from the DDA simulations is about $1.5\,\mathrm{TB}$.
-Due to the orientation averaging the amount of data reduces to about $0.18\,\mathrm{TB}$.
+The Mueller and the scattering matrices for a given incidence angle were represented in a truncated spherical harmonics series to reduce the amount of data.
+Even then, the total size of the data from the DDA simulations is about 1.5 TB.
+Due to the orientation averaging the amount of data reduces to about 0.18 TB.

 The orientation averaging is done for a finite set of incidence and tilt angles.
 The incidence angles θ{inc} span a range from 0° to 180° with a 5° spacing and the tilt angles β span a range from 0° to 90° for plate type 1 and from 0° to 180° for large plate aggregates with a 10° spacing.
 The tilt angle range for plate type 1 is confined to 90° , because of its mirror symmetry to the x-y plane.
-In this case it holds for the scattering matrix Z{aro} and the extinction matrix K{aro} that
+In this case, it holds for the scattering matrix $Z{\rm aro}$ and the extinction matrix $K{\rm aro}$ that